Updated April 17, 2023

 Image Source: microsoft.com

 In Linux, this is called a Workspace.
-If you are a Mac user, most likely you will be knowing this as well.
+If you are a Mac user, you will likely know this as well.
 Even this feature has been introduced in the Windows 10 desktop mode.
-People using Windows 7 may be used to using third-party apps to force these multiple desktops, but again, who can rely on third-party apps.
+People using Windows 7 may be used to using third-party apps to force these multiple desktops, but again, who can rely on third-party apps?

 With these things in mind, Microsoft has again improved Multi-tasking with this feature.
 But unlike Mac, where you can easily switch between desktops with just a 3-finger swipe (on the trackpad) to right or left, you cannot do the same thing in Windows 10 desktop mode.